-When traveling with littles in the car, it is in your best interest to plan a few “run and be loud” breaks.
-When we go on family road trips, I always try to find good places where the kids can run/crawl around and get some energy out!
-We try to stop at places with lots of open areas, play lands, and kid-friendly places.
+When taking a road trip with toddlers, it’s in your best interest to plan “run and be loud” breaks.
+When we go on family road trips, I always try to find good places where the kids can run or crawl around and get some energy out!
+We try to stop at places with lots of open areas, playlands, and kid-friendly places.
 We will look at our route and find places to stop along with way, usually about every two hours.
 Since my kids don’t really sleep in the car, trying to get them to nap is just not going to happen, so we like to make sure they have time to get their energy out!
 But when we are in the car, I like to be prepared.

-Along with all of the necessities you need when going on a road trip, you also need to pack “stuff” to keep the kids busy for the drive.
+Along with the necessities you need for a road trip, you also need “stuff” to keep your toddlers busy.
 I found that we ran out of room quickly when we were packing up the car for our first road trip with two little ones.
-As I was looking for space, I decided to clip a backpack full of activities to the back of the passenger seat.
+To save space, I decided to clip a backpack full of activities to the back of the passenger seat.
 This was an easy way to store toys for the kids and left us room on the floor for other items we needed to pack.
-I have also seen large crates holding all the kids toys in the middle of the car seats/booster seats.
+I have also seen large crates holding all the kids’ toys in between the car seats or booster seats.
 If the dog didn’t sit between my two kiddos, we would have done this as well!

-When both kids are in a car seat, having large trays to lay on their laps for activities can make a huge difference in keeping them occupied for a long drive.
+When both toddlers are in a car seat, having large trays to lay on their laps for activities can make a huge difference in keeping them occupied during a road trip.
 I have seen many different trays ranging from cheap, dollar store cooking trays to store-bought fancy trays.
-Whatever tray makes you happy, then my suggestion is to go for it!
+Whatever tray makes you happy.
+Then, I say go for it!
 We use the trays I had purchased a while ago from Oriental Trading Company.
 Each kid gets a different color tray that they can do their own activities on.
-I store the tray in the backpack I attached to the back of the passenger seat, along with activities to do on the trays.
+I store the tray in the backpack I attached to the back of the passenger seat along with activities.

 So what do you put into the backpack to keep the kiddos busy throughout a long car ride?
-Well pretty much anything they want to bring!
-We pack Play-Doh, crayons, markers, paper, Duplos/Legos, books, puzzles, color matching games, some of my On-The-Go activity kits, I Spy kits, and cars/trucks.
+Well, pretty much anything they want to bring!
+We pack Play-Doh, crayons, markers, paper, Duplos/Legos, books, puzzles, color matching games, some of my On-The-Go activity kits, I Spy kits, and cars and trucks.

 4. Car Games

-To keep the kids on their schedule, I made sure to plan our road trip around specific things that we would do on a typical day.
-For example, I would give the kids their milk as we were driving, but it would be around the time I would typically give them their milk without us being in a car.
+To keep the kids on their schedule, I planned our road trip around specific things we’d do normally.
+For example, I’d give the kids their milk as we were driving around the time I would typically give them their milk.
 Now, if they would nap in the car, I would make sure to start driving with enough time for them to fall asleep before our planned stop.
-By keeping to a familiar schedule, you are less likely going to be “off schedule” once you arrive at your destination!
+By keeping to a familiar schedule, you are less likely going to be “off-schedule” once you arrive at your destination!

 By keeping yourself organized and planning lots of stops, you can get through a road trip with toddlers!
-Just make sure you allow for storing car activities, pack car activities including a tray, pack lots of food, and try to stay on a semi-schedule.
+Just make sure you allow for storing car activities, packing car activities (including a tray), packing lots of food, and trying to stay on a semi-schedule.
 By sticking with these tips, your next road trip should be a breeze!